-- (iii) When the Director ceases to have the good standing, suitability, reliability, competence, availability or commitment to office necessary to be a Director of the Company. - (iv) When his/her presence on the Board of Directors might jeopardize, for any reason-whether directly, indirectly or through any person related to him/her (as defined in these Regulations)-the loyal and diligent exercise of his/her functions in accordance with the corporate interest.

-- (v) When the reasons for which the Director was appointed cease to exist and, in particular, in the case of Nominee Directors, when the shareholder they represent sells all or some of his/her shareholding and, as a result, the shareholding is no longer considered significant or is insufficient to justify the appointment.
+- (iii) When the Director ceases to have the good standing, suitability, reliability, competence, availability or commitment to office necessary to be a Director of the Company. - (iv) When his/-her presence on the Board of Directors might jeopardize, for any reason-whether directly, indirectly or through any person related to him/her (as defined in these Regulations)-the loyal and diligent exercise of his/her functions in accordance with the corporate interest. - (v) When the reasons for which the Director was appointed cease to exist and, in particular, in the case of Nominee Directors, when the shareholder they represent sells all or some of his/her shareholding and, as a result, the shareholding is no longer considered significant or is insufficient to justify the appointment.
 The number of Nominee Directors proposed by a shareholder shall be reduced in proportion to the reduction of his/her holding in the share capital of the Company. - (vi) When an Independent Director becomes subject, on a supervening basis, to one of the circumstances of ineligibility set out in article 8.5 of these Regulations. - 4.
-In any of the cases indicated in the preceding subarticle, the Board of Directors, following a report from the Appointments, Remuneration and Corporate Governance Committee, shall require the Director to resign from his/her office and, where appropriate, shall propose his/her removal to the Shareholders' Meeting. - 5.
-As an exception, the above provisions in the cases of resignation envisaged in subarticles (v) and (vi) above shall not apply where the Board of Directors considers that there are reasons justifying the Director's continuation, subject to a report from the Appointments, Remuneration and Corporate Governance Committee, notwithstanding the impact that the new supervening circumstances may have on the Director's classification. - 6.
+In any of the cases indicated in the preceding subarticle, the Board of Directors shall require the Director to resign from his/her office and, where appropriate, shall propose his/her removal to the Shareholders' Meeting. - 5.
+As an exception, the above provisions in the cases of resignation envisaged in subarticles (v) and (vi) above shall not apply where the Board of Directors considers that there are reasons justifying the Director's continuation, subject to a report from the Appointments, Remuneration and CompensationCorporate Governance Committee, notwithstanding the impact that the new supervening circumstances may have on the Director's classification. - 6.
 If an individual representing a legal entity Director finds him/herself in any of the above circumstances, he/she shall be disqualified from exercising such representation. - 7.
-Where a Director resigns or vacates his/her office before the end of the term of his/her appointment, the Director must sufficiently explain the reasons for his/her resignation or, in the case of non-executive directors, his/her views on the reasons for removal by the Board, in a letter to be sent to all of the members of the Board of Directors.
+Where a Director resigns or vacates his/her office before the end of the term of his/her appointment, the Director must explain the reasons for his/her resignation/vacation of office in a letter to be sent to all of the members of the Board of Directors.
+The reason for the vacation of office must, in all cases, be included in the Company's annual corporate governance report.